collective/collective.tablepage/README.rst

 ``Text``
     A textarea, for saving more text and take care of carriage returns.
 ``Select``
-    Still a simple line of thext, but user must choose it from a vocabulary you will define (in the proper column of the configuration).
+    Still a simple line of text, but user must choose it from a vocabulary you will define (in the proper column of the configuration).
 ``File``
     A link to a file in the site.
 See below.